Overview of Florida Taxes

 How Do Florida Property Taxes Work?

 The first step in the Florida property tax process is property appraisal, the act of placing a value on a property.
-Every county in Florida has a property appraiser, an elected official who is responsible for the annual appraisal of every parcel in the county.
-In general, this is done through a mass appraisal, or a systematic analysis of market data in order to assign values to multiple properties at once.
+Every county in Florida has a property appraiser, an elected official who is responsible for the annual appraisal of every lot in the county.
+In general, this person does this through a mass appraisal, or a systematic analysis of market data in order to assign values to multiple properties at once.

-It is a good idea for homeowners to review their annual TRIM (Truth in Millage) notice, which declares their home’s appraised and assessed value.
+It is a good idea for homeowners to review their annual Truth in Millage (TRIM) notice, which declares their home’s appraised and assessed value.
 If the appraised value is too high (higher than what you could get by selling your home), you can file an appeal to the county adjustment board.
-It’s important to act quickly, however, because you only have 25 days to file an appeal!
+It’s important to act quickly, however, because you have only 25 days to file an appeal.

 Property tax rates are applied to the assessed value, not the appraised value, of a home.
 Assessed value takes into account exemptions, as well as the Save Our Homes assessment limitation.